Mitigating Object Hallucinations in Large Vision-Language Models via Attention Calibration: Experiment

 \subsection{Evaluation Results}

-\paragraph{POPE} Polling-based Object Probing Evaluation (POPE) \cite{pope} is a method designed to assess object hallucination in Large Vision-Language Models (LVLMs).
+\paragraph{POPE} Polling-based Object Probing Evaluation (POPE) \cite{pope} is a method designed to assess object hallucination in LVLMs.
 It evaluates model performance by querying the presence of specific objects in images using yes-or-no questions.
 POPE employs three strategies for sampling negative objects: Random, Popular, and Adversarial (refer to \cite{pope} for details).
-Our evaluation utilizes two datasets: COCO \cite{coco} and A-OKVQA \cite{aokvqa}.
+Our evaluation utilizes two datasets: MSCOCO \cite{coco} and A-OKVQA \cite{aokvqa}.
 For each evaluation setup, every subset includes 3,000 questions across 500 images, resulting in a total of 18,000 yes-or-no questions.
 The evaluation pivots on two key metrics: Accuracy and the F1 score.
-Our method achieves the highest accuracy and F1 scores across most datasets and sampling setups, as shown in Table~\ref{tab:pope}.
-Specifically, DAC delivers an average improvement of 1.36\% in accuracy and 1.90\% in F1 score for Random sampling, 2.96\% in accuracy and 2.39\% in F1 score for Popular sampling, and 3.39\% in accuracy and 2.22\% in F1 score for Adversarial sampling, compared to the next best approach.
-Our method achieves more significant improvements in the more challenging Adversarial sampling setting because it effectively downplays visual cues unrelated to the object itself.
+DAC achieves the highest accuracy and F1 scores across most datasets and sampling setups, as shown in Table~\ref{tab:pope}.
+Specifically, DAC delivers an average improvement of 1.01\% in accuracy and 0.74\% in F1 score for Random sampling, 2.19\% in accuracy and 1.49\% in F1 score for Popular sampling, and 2.41\% in accuracy and 1.13\% in F1 score for Adversarial sampling, compared to the next best existing approach.
+Notably, DAC achieves the largest accuracy gain in the more challenging Adversarial setting by effectively suppressing spurious visual cues that are unrelated to the target object.

 \paragraph{CHAIR} The Caption Hallucination Assessment with Image Relevance (CHAIR) metric \cite{anna2018chair} is specifically designed to assess object hallucinations in image captioning tasks.
 CHAIR quantifies the degree of hallucinations in a generated image caption by calculating the proportion of objects mentioned in the caption that are not present in the ground truth label pool.
-Two common variants of CHAIR are defined: CHAIR$_S$ ($C_S$) and CHAIRS$_I$ ($C_I$), which measure hallucination at the instance and sentence levels, respectively.
+Two common variants of CHAIR are defined: $C_S$ and $C_I$, which measure hallucination at the instance and sentence levels, respectively.
 These metrics are formulated as follows: